Scholarships

 Anjelina King

-I am a junior biology major.
-In Spring 2020 I graduated from Ulster County Community College with an Associate’s Degree in Math and Science and was a Phi Theta Kappa member.
+I am a senior biology major.
+In Spring 2020, I graduated from Ulster County Community College with an Associate’s Degree in Math and Science and was a Phi Theta Kappa member.
 I participated in the Bridges to the Baccalaureate program in 2019, where I worked in Dr. George Kraemer’s lab from Environmental Studies.
 Our project focused on factors aiding the success of Hemigrapsus sanguineus, an invasive crab species, on Long Island Sound.
-When I returned to Ulster, my teacher offered me an Independent Study to do follow-up research in this.
-This year, I am working in Dr. Mark Jonas’s lab.
-We are examining the genetics and epigenetics of adaptation to climate change in plants.
+When I returned to Ulster, I was offered an Independent Study to follow-up on this research.
+In the Fall 2020 and Spring 2021 semesters, I worked in Dr. Mark Jonas’s lab.
+We examined the genetics and epigenetics of adaptation to climate change in plants.
+Over the summer, I worked in the NYS Department of Health on the regulation of downstream genes by leaderless small open reading frames in Mycobacterium smegmatis.
+For my senior project, I am working with Dr. Elliott Abrams.
+We are studying the functional role of the brambleberry homolog GEX1 in Tetrahymena thermophila.
+This study uses homologous recombination to knock out GEX1 in Tetrahymena to understand its function in pronuclear fusion.
 My goal is to graduate with a bachelor’s in biology and to pursue a PhD in genetics.

 Diego Ospina Arias

-I am an incoming member of the MARC U*STAR Honors program and a third-year biology major.
-My interests are in the fields of genomics, epigenomics, and ecology.
+I am a member of the MARC U*STAR Honors program and a senior biology major.
+My interests are in the fields of genomics, epigenomics, and developmental biology.
 During the Spring semester of 2020, I was a learning assistant for Cell Biology.
 Currently, I am President of the Pre-Med Club.
-This semester I will be embarking on a research study under the guidance of Dr. Mark Jonas, analyzing epigenetic changes in Arabidopsis thaliana grown in elevated CO2.The goal of the project is to identify potentially heritable methylation hotspots that are influenced by elevated CO2.
-My desire is to get an MD/PhD and to explore the interplay between genes and the environment in shaping human disease with the goal of finding preventative treatments for diabetes and obesity.
+In 2020 I analyzed epigenetic changes in Arabidopsis thaliana grown in elevated CO2.The goal of the project was to identify potentially heritable methylation hotspots that are influenced by elevated CO2.
+In the summer of 2021, I had the privilege of participating in the Summer Undergraduate Research Fellowship program at Scripps in Florida.
+Along with my Primary Investigator Dr. Matthew Pipkin and my mentor Adam Getzler, I studied the effects of interleukin 18 in the expression of Killer Cell Lectin-like receptor G1 (KLRG-1) on effector T-cells.
+The objective of this project was to create a protocol to promote KLRG-1 in vitro to study the epigenetic mechanisms leading to effector cell or memory cells.
+This work represented an important step toward creating more effective vaccines.
+I plan to pursue a MD/PhD and to explore the interplay between genes and the environment in shaping human disease, with the goal of finding preventative treatments for diabetes and obesity.

 Amanda Salmoiraghi